solodynamo/custom-log-marshaler/README.md

 # Custom Log Marshaler
 Generates PII containing logics for popular logging libs like zap, zerolog.

+# How?
+Every lgging package in Go have a way to override default marshaling function used to log, this package generates that custom function with some super powers like excluding fields(for PII, not required stuff).

+If you send less data, ingestion bandwidth is used less so this also leads to lesser costs in longer run.

 # Why?
 Couldn't find any packages which help me generate such logics in bulk and flexible enough to use with different logging libs.